Chemoprevention in breast cancer

 These are pure antiestrogens; of which the most known commercially is Faslodex; so far known as 182780.
 In addition, since recently a new chapter is been opened about selective estrogen receptor modulators (SERMs); which have agonist and antagonist properties according; with which organ, these interact.

-They are chemical compounds produced by some plants and constitute the group of isoflavones.
+Furthermore, they are chemical compounds produced by some plants and constitute the group of isoflavones.
 They are similes to estrogen substances that behave like non-steroidal estrogen; with agonist or antagonist actions.
-They have the characteristics of inhibiting enzymes; such as topoisomerase; which is related to DNA replication and acts at transcriptional level.
+Therefore, they have the characteristics of inhibiting enzymes; such as topoisomerase; which is related to DNA replication and acts at transcriptional level.

 It has an antioxidant effect and inhibitor of cellular tyrosine kinase; which produce a down regulation of epidermal growth factor; insulin growth factor and platelet degrading factors.
 In summary, they have an anti-estrogenic and anti-proliferative activity.
 Some of them are equol, quercetin, coumestrol.
 Some vegetables high in phytoestrogens are; soy, barley, wheat, ginseng; among others.